Stochastic Matching Bandits with Rare Optimization Updates: Batch Learning for Stochastic Matching Bandits

-where confidence term $\beta_T=\frac{C_1}{\kappa}\sqrt{\log(TNK)}$ for some constant $C_1>0$ and $V_{k,\tau}=\sum_{t\in \mathcal{T}_{k,\tau-1}}\sum_{n\in S_{k,t}}z_nz_n^\top+I_r$. {It is important to note that, unlike prior MNL bandit literature~\citep{oh2021multinomial, lee2024nearly}, which constructs confidence intervals on each latent utility within the MNL function, our approach places the confidence term outside the MNL structure, as shown in \eqref{eq:ucb_lcb}.
-This modification is essential due to the need to incorporate both UCB and LCB indices in conjunction with the reward terms $r_{n,k}$.
+where confidence term $\beta_T=\frac{C_1}{\kappa}\sqrt{\log(TNK)}$ for some constant $C_1>0$ and $V_{k,\tau}=\sum_{t\in \mathcal{T}_{k,\tau-1}}\sum_{n\in S_{k,t}}z_nz_n^\top+I_r$. {Unlike prior MNL bandit literature~\citep{oh2021multinomial, lee2024nearly}, which constructs confidence intervals on each latent utility within the MNL function, our approach places the confidence term outside the MNL structure, as shown in \eqref{eq:ucb_lcb}.
+This modification is essential due to the need to incorporate both UCB and LCB indices in conjunction with the reward terms $w_{n,k}$.
 In particular, while our LCB formulation provides a valid lower bound on the expected reward, applying LCBs directly to the latent utility values does not guarantee a lower bound on the reward.
-This distinction is crucial for ensuring theoretical guarantees in our learning algorithm.

-For batch updates, we utilize elimination for suboptimal matches.
+\paragraph{Efficient Elimination of Suboptimal Matches.} For batch updates, we utilize elimination for suboptimal matches.
 However, exploring all possible matchings naïvely for the elimination is statistically expensive.
-Therefore, we utilized a statistically efficient exploration strategy by assessing the eligibility of each assignment $(n,k)$ for $n\in \mathcal{N}_{k,\tau-1}$ and $k\in[K]$ as a potential optimal assortment, where $\mathcal{N}_{k,\tau-1}$ is the active set of agents regarding arm $k$ at epoch $\tau$.
-To evaluate the assignment $(n,k)$, it constructs a representative assortment of $ \{S_{l,\tau}^{(n,k)}\}_{l\in[K]}$ from an optimistic view (Line~\ref{line:construct}).
+Therefore, we utilize a statistically efficient exploration strategy by assessing the eligibility of each assignment $(n,k)$ for $n\in \mathcal{N}_{k,\tau-1}$ and $k\in[K]$ as a potential optimal assortment, where $\mathcal{N}_{k,\tau-1}$ is the active set of agents regarding arm $k$ at epoch $\tau$.
+To evaluate the assignment $(n,k)$, it constructs a representative assortment of $ \{S_{l,\tau}^{(n,k)}\}_{l\in[K]}$ from an optimistic view (Line~\ref{line:construct} in Algorithm~\ref{alg:elim}).
 Then based on the representative assortments, it obtains $\mathcal{N}_{k,\tau}$ by eliminating $n\in \mathcal{N}_{k,\tau-1}$ which satisfies an elimination condition (Line~\ref{line:elim1_2}).
 From the obtained $\mathcal{N}_{k,\tau}$ for all $k\in[K]$, it constructs an active set of assortments $\mathcal{M}_{\tau}$ (Line~\ref{line:elim_update_M}), which is likely to contain the optimal assortments as $\{S_k^*\}_{k\in[K]}\in \mathcal{M}_\tau$.